Skip to main content

 What about other treatments we hear about?

-You might hear about other ways to treat the cancer or to treat your symptoms.
+You might hear about other ways to treat the cancer or manage symptoms and side effects.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

-Some of these might help, but many have not been tested.
+Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Talk to your doctor about anything you are thinking about using, whether it is a vitamin, a diet or anything else.

 Questions to ask the doctor